ehlesp/smallab-k8s-pve-guide/G024 - K3s cluster setup 07 ~ K3s node VM template setup.md

       > Proxmox VE does not allow IDs lower than `100`.

     - `Name`\
-      This string must be a valid FQDN, like `debiantpl.homelab.cloud`.
+      This string must be a valid FQDN, like `k3snodetpl.homelab.cloud`.

       > [!IMPORTANT]
       > **The official Proxmox VE documentation is misleading about this field**\